-These Super Easy Mini Chicken Pot Pies are a lighter version of your favourite comfort food in the cutest individual serving sizes!
+These Easy Mini Chicken Pot Pies are a lighter version of your fave comfort food in individual serving sizes!
+They're freezer-friendly, too.

 Ingredients and substitutions